wmathurin/SimpleApollo/OVERVIEW.md

 2. (Steel Thread 2) 1 but with fields sets known at run time (layout driven)
 3. (Steel Thread 3) 1 but working offline also

-Out of scope:
+Not in scope:
-- When both object types and field sets are known at run time (generic object browser)
+- When both object types and field sets are known at run time (generic object browser),
+- Run time meta data (2) and offline,
-- Abstracting styles away from UI components (to be able to swap 'design')
+- Abstracting styles away from UI components (to be able to swap 'design').

 ### Application